James Daunt: Early life and education

 Achilles James Daunt was born on 18 October 1963, the son of the diplomat Sir Timothy Daunt and his wife Patricia Susan Knight.

 He was educated at Sherborne School, before reading history at Pembroke College, Cambridge University.

 Career

 His first job was as a purser with Carnival Cruise Lines.

 After working in the US as a banker for JP Morgan between 1985 and 1988, he founded Daunt Books in 1990, a chain of six bookshops in London.

 In May 2011, he was appointed managing director of Waterstones by the company's new owner, the Russian billionaire Alexander Mamut.
 The pair were listed at fourth place in a 2011 Guardian list of the top 100 people in the British books industry.

 Daunt was elected an Honorary Fellow of the Royal Society of Literature in 2017.

 In June 2019, he became the CEO of the US bookshop chain Barnes & Noble, acquired by Waterstones' parent, Elliott Advisors (UK) for $683m.

+In November 2021, Daunt interviewed Sir Paul McCartney to discuss McCartney's bestselling book "The Lyrics: 1956 to the Present".

 Daunt was appointed Commander of the Order of the British Empire (CBE) in the 2022 Birthday Honours for services to publishing.